derrickrose/review-gen-ai/resources/AI_TOOLS_BASICS.md

 **Exemple** :
 ```
-Question: "I have 3 apples, I eat 1, my brother gives me 2,
+Question : "I have 3 apples, I eat 1, my brother gives me 2,
           then I give half to my sister.
 How many do I have?"

-GPT-4: "3 - 1 + 2 = 4, then 4 / 2 = 2 apples" ✅
+GPT-4 : "3 - 1 + 2 = 4, then 4 / 2 = 2 apples" ✅
-TinyLlama: "You have 5 apples" ❌ (gets lost in the steps)
+TinyLlama : "You have 5 apples" ❌ (gets lost in the steps)
 ```

 ---